seiteta/seiteta.github.io_old/_posts/2014-11-19-data-science-glossary.md

 * ## [Plotly](https://plot.ly/)

   *Plotly* is an online data visualization platform.
+It was built using Python and the Django framework, with a front end using JavaScript and the visualization library D3.js.